springbov/dndsrd5.2_markdown/src/03_Classes/06_Monk.md

 - Gain the Hit Point Die trait from the Core Monk Traits table.
 - Gain the Monk's level 1 features, which are listed in the Monk Features table.

+### Monk Class Features

+As a Monk, you gain the following class features when you reach the specified Monk levels.
+These features are listed in the Monk Features table.

 Table: Monk Features

 | Level | Proficiency Bonus    | Class Features                                          | Martial Arts    | Focus Points    | Unarmored Movement    |